sunapsis-community/testing/README.md

 * `THREATLEVEL_HIGH`: the student is on the alert at High (Orange)
 * `THREATLEVEL_SEVERE`: the student is on the alert at Severe (Red)

+`message` is an optional key for specifying an expected alert message.
+`debug` is an optional boolean key.
+When set to `true`, it will output any errors logged to IOfficeLog and, starting in sunapsis v4.1.23/v4.2.14, the SQL and results returned from running the alert to the test report's debug stream.

 You can define any other keys you wish to assist with prepping data for your test.
+These can be referenced in the `setupData` function described below.

 ### setupData
 This function takes one of the test specs defined in `getSpecs` and returns the idnumber of the student being tested.
 Any database queries run during the test are wrapped in a single transaction and rolled back at the end of the test so the database will automatically be in the exact same state before and after the test run.

 You can use the `test.utils.DataHandler` utility class to create a record, and then add data to it.
 Anything that's not covered by the
 `DataHandler` can be added via a custom database query.

 When a spec is run, it runs several tests:
 1. the alert can be instantiated correctly -- this will catch any syntax errors that prevent your alert from being created correctly
+2. `getAlertType` runs correctly
-2. run the alert in student record mode -- make sure the student is on the alert at the expected level when you open up the student record
+3. run the alert in student record mode
+  * make sure the student is on the alert at the expected level when you open up the student record
+  * if a `message` iss specified in the spec, ensure that it matches the expected value.
-3. run the alert for each level in Alert Management mode -- make sure the student is on the alert at the expected level, and only at the expected level to check for border case conflicts.
+4. run the alert for each level in Alert Management mode
+  * make sure the student is on the alert at the expected level
+  * make sure the student is not on the alert at any other levels
+  * if a `message` is specified in the spec, ensure that it matches the expected value